gchure/phd/docs/src/chapter_03/section_07_DBL_mutants.md

 mutant as a function of the reference free energy.
 Points and errors correspond to the median and bounds of the 95% credible region of the posterior distribution for the inferred $\Delta F$.
-Shaded lines region are the predicted change in free energy, generated in the same manner as the shaded lines in (A).
+Shaded regions are the predicted change in free energy, generated in the same manner as the shaded lines in (A).
 All measurements were taken from a strain with 260 repressors per cell paired with a reporter with the native O2 LacI operator sequence.
 In all plots, the IPTG concentration is shown on a